olliebatch/MarsRover/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites